FAQs > Residence Hallexpand/collapse all answers

 Who can a student turn to if a problem should arise?

-A Resident Advisor (RA) is placed on each floor to act as a resource for students.
+A Resident Assistant (RA) is placed on each floor to act as a resource for students.
 They are available to assist residents with a variety of concerns or can refer students to an appropriate campus or community resource.

-What is a resident advisor?
+What is a resident assistant (RA)?